Will Espero: 2014 U.S. House of Representatives election

 On Sunday, July 21, 2013, Espero announced his candidacy campaign for the 1st Congressional District of Hawaiʻi, the seat Hawaiʻi U.S. Representative Colleen Hanabusa vacated to run against Hawaiʻi U.S. Senator Brian Schatz.
 In the Democratic primary, Espero lost the party nomination to Mark Takai.

 2018 lieutenant gubernatorial election

 In September 2017, Espero tweeted that he would run for Lieutenant Governor of Hawaii.
 He lost the Democratic primary to his colleague Sen. Josh Green.

+Personal life

+Since his retirement in 2018 from state government, Espero has written two novels.
+Passion In Paradise and Vengeance In Paradise are both novels about prominent Hawaii families involved in politics, business, love, and a lot of drama.
+He has also taken up acrylic painting with artwork displayed in the Pamana Art Exhibition 2023 at Honolulu's City Hall and the Matchbox Plus XIX Miniature Art Show (11/23-1/24 Cedar Street Galleries).